Updated: February 2026 • 8 min read

 Investment Options: Diversified ETF portfolios based on risk assessment — no individual stock selection

 Why it works: Wealthsimple operates like a traditional robo-advisor with spare change functionality added.
-You get professional-grade portfolio management (rebalancing, diversification, risk-appropriate allocation) without needing $10,000 to get started.
-The advisor support helps when life changes require strategy adjustments.
+You get professional-grade portfolio management — rebalancing, diversification, risk-appropriate allocation — without needing $10,000 to get started.
+Advisor support helps when life changes require strategy adjustments.

 Watch out for: Percentage-based fees scale with your balance.
 While 0.5% sounds small, it compounds over decades.
-On a $50,000 portfolio, you're paying $250 annually — manageable for hands-off management, but something to track as your balance grows.
+On a $50,000 portfolio, you're paying $250 annually — manageable for hands-off management, but worth tracking as your balance grows.

 M1 Finance – Customizable Pie Portfolios with Automation